1, Money issues,

 How many family members is he bankrolling?
-Ok let me make this clearer.
-This may not apply to everyone, but if you are marrying an African man/woman, you had better find out quick.
-Usually we are our parents’ social security and pension.
-We also have uncle, aunties, nieces and nephews on our payroll.
+Ok, let me make this clearer.
+This may not apply to everyone, but if you are marrying an African man/woman, you had better find out quick!
+Usually, we are our parents’ social security, pension, and healthcare.
+We also have uncle, aunties, nieces, and nephews on our payroll.
 I really cannot get into that right now it is a whole enchilada!

 You need to discuss and find out if he is open to renegotiating or forgoing some of those commitments.
-You both must take into account, that single life style and married are very different especially in costs terms.
+You both must take into account, that a single life style and marriage are very different especially in costs terms.

-Lending Money – A very essential topic to hash or thrash out now before you say I do.
-Your man/woman could be a very generous person, that thinks it is ok to borrow everyone money.
+Lending Money – an essential topic to hash or thrash out now before you say I do.
+Your man/woman could be a very generous person, who thinks it’s ok to borrow everyone money.
 Some will even co-sign without discussing with their spouse.
 Lending money and co-signing for friends and families are very sensitive topics, tread very carefully.

-Buying or Renting – Your first home is very important, where are you going to live.
+Buying or Renting – Your first home is very important, where are you going to live?
 Do you rent or buy?
-Do we move into your current home or rented accommodation?
+Do we move into your current home or a rented accommodation?

-Divorcees and Single Parent Issue – How much is the Alimony, how much is the child maintenance?
-Does he owe any back payment and how will this affect your income too.
+divorced and Single Parent Issues – How much is the Alimony, how much is the child maintenance?
+Does he owe any back payment and how will this affect your income?
 What kind of agreement do they have in place right now?
-Child visitation rights etc
+Child visitation rights etc.

 Identify the person that is best with money and let them be in charge of paying bills.
 The other partner must show interest and know how much the monthly expenses are.
 It is not just one person’s job.
 If the other partner does not get involved, you open yourself for abuse to occur.